tiffanyqlu/MunroLab_ParticleTracking/munrolabParticleTracking.md

 ## Munro Lab Particle Tracking
 The particle tracking algorithm that we use is μTrack, which was developed by the Danuser Lab (citation).
 Ed has made a MATLAB app/GUI for μTrack that we use for tracking and basic analysis and plots.

+This repo contains this MATLAB app and scripts that I have written for further analysis.

 ***-------------------------------------------------------------------------------------------------------------------***